Like a Local Guide

 I warmly recommend another lovely apartment owned by my dear friend Anita in the historic center of Palermo.
 It's a great option for enjoying the heart of the city: Casa Anita in Centro.

-For an authentic street food experience in the historic center, don’t miss Basilio Food, high quality street food at fair prices.
+For an authentic street food experience in the historic center, don’t miss Basilio Food, high quality street food at fair prices or Rosticceria Ganci in Via Bari, 37, 90134 Palermo – all at just €1.50 each.

 A tip if you want to have lunch or dinner with fresh seafood without being ripped off is Trattoria del Pesce Fresco.
 I recommend trying the 'Spaghetti alla Vulcano'.
 They also serve pizza here.